-- 2.7.1 Each staff member in the active category has the right to a meeting with the MEC on matters relevant to the responsibilities of the MEC that may affect patient care or safety.
-In the event such practitioner is unable to resolve a matter of concern after working with an appropriate medical staff leader(s), that practitioner may, upon written notice to the president of the medical staff two (2) weeks in advance of a regular meeting, meet with the MEC to discuss the issue. - 2.7.2 Each staff member in the active category has the right to initiate a recall election of a medical staff officer by following the procedure outlined in Section 4.7 of these bylaws, regarding removal and resignation from office. - 2.7.3 Each staff member in the active category may initiate a call for a general staff meeting to discuss a matter relevant to the medical staff.
-Upon presentation of a petition by three or 10%, whichever is larger, of the members of the active category, the MEC shall schedule a special general staff meeting for the specific purposes addressed by the petitioners.
-No business other than that detailed in the petition may be transacted. - 2.7.4 Each staff member in the active category may challenge any rule or policy established by the MEC.
-In the event that a rule, regulation or policy is thought to be inappropriate, any medical staff member may submit a petition signed by three, or 10%, whichever is larger, of the members of the active category.
-Upon presentation of such a petition, the adoption procedure outlined in Section 9.3 will be followed. - 2.7.5 The above sections 2.7.1 to 2.7.5 do not pertain to issues involving individual peer review, formal investigations of professional performance or conduct, denial of requests for appointment or clinical privileges, or any other matter relating to individual membership or privileges.
-Part II of these bylaws (Investigations, Corrective Action, Hearing and Appeal Plan) provides recourse in these matters. - 2.7.6 Any staff member has a right to a hearing/appeal pursuant to the conditions and procedures described in the medical staff's hearing and appeal plan (Part II of these bylaws).
+a.
+Each staff member in the active category has the right to a meeting with the MEC on matters relevant to the responsibilities of the MEC that may affect patient care or safety.
+In the event such practitioner is unable to resolve a matter of concern after working with his/or her appropriate medical staff leader(s), that practitioner may, upon written notice to the president of the medical staff two (2) weeks in advance of a regular meeting, meet with the MEC to discuss the issue.

+- b.
+Each staff member in the active category has the right to initiate a recall election of a medical staff officer by following the procedure outlined in Section 4.7 of these bylaws, regarding removal and resignation from office. - c.
+Each staff member in the active category may initiate a call for a general staff meeting to discuss a matter relevant to the medical staff.
+Upon presentation of a petition signed by three members or 10%, whichever ir larger, of the members of the active category, the MEC shall schedule a special general staff meeting for the specific purposes addressed by the petitioners.
+No business other than that detailed in the petition may be transacted. - d.
+Each staff member may challenge any rule or policy established by the MEC.
+In the event that a rule, regulation or policy is thought to be inappropriate, any medical staff member may submit a petition signed by 10% of the members of the medical staff.
+Upon presentation of such a petition, the adoption procedure outlined in Section 9.3 will be followed. - e.
+Each staff member in the active category may call for a clinical service meeting by presenting a petition signed by 10% of the members of the clinical service committee.
+Upon presentation of such a petition the committee chair will schedule a meeting. - f.
+The above sections 2.7.1 to 2.7.5 do not pertain to issues involving individual peer review, formal investigations of professional performance or conduct, denial of requests for appointment or clinical privileges, or any other matter relating to individual membership or privileges.
+Part II of these bylaws (Investigations, Corrective Action, Hearing and Appeal Plan) provides recourse in these matters. - g.
+Any staff member has a right to a hearing/appeal pursuant to the conditions and procedures described in the medical staff's hearing and appeal plan (Part II of these bylaws).